October 18–22, 2026

 Instructor: John Mullarkey

 Yes, Virginia, there is twill in tablet weaving.
-This double-faced weaving technique also produces beautiful twill lines in your bands.
-Learn a quick circular warping technique, then learn how to weave 3/1 twill patterns.
+In this class, you’ll learn a double-faced weaving technique that also produces beautiful twill lines in your bands.
+Used by medieval weavers to create elaborate designs, 3/1 twill opens up a whole new world of design for the adventurous tablet weaver.
+Start by learning a quick circular warping technique, then discover how to weave 3/1 twill patterns.
 Previous tablet weaving experience is necessary, and concentration is required.

 Instructor: John Mullarkey